egekurt123/RNA-gene-disease-predictions/README.md

 ## RNA / Gene Disease Predictions

 This repository evaluates a variety of published and DNA/RNA embeddings on cancer and rare disease classification tasks.
 The code compares embeddings (including Omics, STRING, PoPS, Orthrus, ESM2, Orthrus RNA embeddings, and others) using tree models.

 ---

+## Project Report

+The project report is a joint report with my other project: **Predicting Genetic Interactions in Saccharomyces Cerevisiae Using Gene Embeddings**, available at: https://github.com/egekurt123/yeast_gene_interactions

+---

 ### Requirements